ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 ```

 ![hours spent
-reviewing](/img/blog-images/2018-05-02-onboarding-is-work/unnamed-chunk-6-1.png)
+reviewing](/img/blog-images/2018-05-03-onboarding-is-work/unnamed-chunk-6-1.png)

-As we found before, it appears to take our reviewers a similar amount of
+It appears to take our reviewers a similar amount of time to review R
-time to review R packages as [scientists take to review a manuscript (5
+packages as [scientists take to review a manuscript (5 hour median and 9
-hour median and 9 hour
+hour
 mean)](http://publishingresearchconsortium.com/index.php/112-prc-projects/research-reports/peer-review-in-scholarly-journals-research-report/142-peer-review-in-scholarly-journals-perspective-of-the-scholarly-community-an-international-study).

 One potential question is whether reviewer time is affected by the size